nboldhq/docs/src/quickstart/install-app-on-microsoft-teams.md

 ## 4. Grant Admin Consent for all other permissions

-Log into nBold Automation by using the "SIGN IN" button to start the login process.
+Log into nBold by using the "SIGN IN" button to start the login process.

 ![](/uploads/permission-1.png)![](/uploads/permission-2.png)